RamSailopal/YottaPython-gitpod/README.md

 # Features

-1) Has a MUMPS extension for MUMPS code recognition
+1) Has a Python extension for Python code recognition
-2) Has the Code Runner extension enabled to allow MUMPS code to be compiled and executed from the Gitpod web IDE
+2) Has the Code Runner extension enabled to allows python code to be executed from the Gitpod web IDE
-3) Terminal "drops you" directly into a YDB prompt
+3) Task "drops you" directly into a YDB prompt

 # Gitpod